NobodysNightmare/screeps-ai/README.md

 (see below).
 Having different operation identifiers allows to run multiple operations of the same type simultaneously.

+Some operations might not require flag to be permanently placed (see description below).

 #### Draining hostile rooms

 * **Operation name:** `drain`